 ACCEPT / COMMIT: mid-February to early March, students commit to participate, complete agreements, and pay deposits.

 PREDEPARTURE Period - time between commitment and departure.
-Most interaction of OIE with students is in the semester prior to their program.
-Exact timing depends on timing of program start, communication of program details by host university/program with OIE, extent of visa preparation required, and accommodating schedules of students.:
+This occurs almost entirely in the semester prior to their program.
+Exact timing depends on timing of program start, communication of program details by host university/program with OIE, and extent of visa preparation required.

-- Initial activity: Fulfilling obligations with Willamette University including completing online forms and attending required group sessions.
+- Initial activity: Fulfil obligations with Willamette University.
+Complete online forms and attend required group sessions.
 For site-specific group meetings, students benefit from the group setting to learn from each others' questions and concerns.
-These groups are often very small.
 There are usually only a few groups with more than 4-5 people.